movingname/vulysisBugBounty/readme.md

 An Empirical Study of Web Vulnerability Discovery Ecosystems.
 Mingyi Zhao, Jens Grossklags and Peng Liu, ACM Conference on Computer and Communications Security (CCS) 2015.

+Please contact us if you have any questions, comments or suggestions.
+Thank you! muz127@ist.psu.edu

 **Requirements**: